Increase 3 times your chances of landing an offer Register ×

 Hygiene

-This should go without saying, but you should be generally clean and conforming to the basic norms of personal hygiene.
+This should go without saying, but you should be generally clean and conform to the basic norms of personal hygiene.
 Nails should be clean and tidy (and freshly cut short for men at least) and it's probably a good idea to deal with any mono-brow or similar.

 Few things make a worse impression than bad breath.
 Have a mint before you go into the building and maybe during any breaks between interviews (not chewing gum in case you are caught with nowhere to dispose of it).
 Similarly, make sure you don't have anything in your teeth if you eat.